 / model y install

-Model Y is the most-downloaded platform on TeslaLockSound.
-Boombox works on every Model Y from 2020 onward on software 2023.44.25 or newer.
+Boombox works on all Model Y years once the car is on the Holiday Update (software 2023.44 or newer).
 The only platform shift is the 2025+ Juniper refresh, which moved the front data ports to USB-C only.

 Quick spec